webdriverio/webdriverio/website/docs/v7Migration.md

 ## Upgrade WebdriverIO Dependencies

-Given that all WebdriverIO version are tight to each other it is the best to always upgrade to a specific tag, e.g. `latest`.
-To do so we copy all dependencies out of our `package.json` and re-install them via:
+Given that all WebdriverIO versions are tight to each other it is the best to always upgrade to a specific tag, e.g. `latest`.
+To do so we copy all WebdriverIO related dependencies out of our `package.json` and re-install them via:

 ```sh
 npm i --save-dev @wdio/allure-reporter @wdio/cli @wdio/cucumber-framework @wdio/local-runner @wdio/spec-reporter @wdio/sync wdio-chromedriver-service wdio-timeline-reporter webdriverio